sinedviper/sinedviper/README.md

 <img src="https://komarev.com/ghpvc/?username=sinedviper&style=flat-square&color=orange" alt="views"/>
 </div>

 # :raised_hand: Hi!
-My name is Denis and I am a front-end developer.
+My name is Denis and I'm a Full-stack Developer.

 ### About me
 <p align="justify">2 years of experience in a full stack development.
 Starting with some small projects, I’ve reached a great goal and contributed my knowledge into bigger deal like MOOW.
 I can create different elements for websites such as voice messages, video calls, chats.
 Despite this working with websockets and optimization of projects is not something new for me.
 I also have an experience in back-end development.
 I made servers based on Apollo, Express and Nest.
 Being highly motivated, I won’t stop at this point, and I’ll keep improving my skills in this domain.</p>